JohannesSeikowsky/BertrandsWords/readme.md

 the program.
 That's it.

 At the start you can set whether you want to see rarer or less rare words by setting an interval.
-For instance - 99-100 would show you the rarest 1% of words in terms of their usage in contemporary English.
+For instance, 99-100 would show you the rarest 1% of words in terms of their usage in contemporary English.

 #### Dependencies
-No dependencies if you are fine with just "History of Western Philosophy".
+No dependencies needed if you are fine with just "History of Western Philosophy".
 If you want to expand to other books as inputs, you'll need nltk to run the two processing scripts.